rrothenb/the-first-daughter/Research/Cain and Abel's First Murder Mystery.md

 ## Document Purpose

 This conversation provided unique insights into:

 1. Whether Cain/family understood death was permanent
 2. The significance of the 28-year gap between murder and banishment
 3. The "keeper" wordplay and its implications
 4. Awan's potential understanding (or misunderstanding) of mortality
 5. How different mortality beliefs would shape her psychology
-6. Knowledge categories (innate, revealed, tree, experience)
+6. Knowledge categories (innate, revealed, tree, experiential)
 7. Timeline gaps creating space for human response and divine ambiguity

 These themes represent crucial first-principles analysis of assumptions we make about early Genesis that aren't actually in the texts.